 The fast growing Lagerstroemia indica tree makes an excellent specimen tree, accent, or group planting.
 The white blooms will enchant anyone during the spring and summer growing season.

 Planting Crape Myrtle

 This amazing shrub or small tree is resistant to many pests and diseases and is also powdery mildew resistant.
+Plus its deer resistant!
 The National Arboretum in Washington, DC developed these crape myrtles.

 Natchez Crape Myrtle Care